 These small details now are met with disdain and critiqued instead of applauded.
 You now feel better calling a friend or family member at the end of a day to go over the day’s activities.

-Where once there was safety and security in the relationship, there is now unsureness.
-At one point, you could spend some time away with friends and family, enjoy independence or individual interests, or enjoy some personal space and quiet time simply going out shopping alone.
+Where once there was safety andsecurity in the relationship, there is now unsureness.
+At one point, you could spend some time away with friends and family, enjoy independence or individual interests, or enjoy some personal space and quiet time simply by going out shopping alone.

-But now, there is constantly questioning as to why you feel the need to venture out alone or asking if friends and family have become more important to you over them.
+But now, there is constant questioning as to why you feel the need to venture out alone or asking if friends and family have become more important to you than them.

 Questions you’ve never had to deal with before, now your mate is suddenly paranoid about your behavior when they’re not around because the controlling negative thoughts are taking over.

 5. There is continuous complaining about everything